Back to Blog

 }

-Without this guard, your code will throw on browsers that do not support WebMCP — which is currently all of them except Chrome 146+ with the flag enabled.
+Without this guard, your code will throw on browsers that do not support WebMCP — which is currently all of them except Chrome 146+ (with the #enable-webmcp-testing flag) and Chrome 149+ (via the public Origin Trial launched May 2026).

 Frequently Asked Questions